Small steps in the race to save our climate

 WHAT’S IN THE PIPELINE?

-Based on publicly available financial information, SMBC, MUFG, and Mizuho are collectively in line to provide financial support for a total of four power projects (pipeline projects).
+Based on publicly available financial information, SMBC Group, MUFG, and Mizuho are collectively in line to provide financial support for a total of four power projects (pipeline projects).
 These projects have not reached financial close, but the banks are providing advisory services or part of syndicates considering providing finance.

 - These potential projects represent a total capacity of 4.3 GW of coal-fired power.
 These projects, if built, would produce total CO2 emissions of 674 million tonnes.

 - All three banks would still be able to finance Vung Ang 2, a new polluting coal power project in Vietnam.

 - These projects are to be built in Vietnam and Bangladesh.

 Number of Projects Bank is Reportedly Involved With; Capacity